Stuck for ideas, things to do and places to go in Cornwall this spring? Well there’s plenty going on. Here’s our pick of the bunch…

 Keep up to date with the latest information from British Kite Sports.

-Book your holiday for 2015 now with Beach Retreats.
+Book your holiday with Beach Retreats.